 The campus store also carries school supplies, trade books, art supplies, Daemen University clothing, and gifts.
-Research and supplementary texts can be special ordered.
+Research and supplementary texts can be specially ordered.
 The campus store accepts cash, Mastercard, Visa, Discover, and American Express.
 We also make arrangements with the office of student accounts to set up "book credit" accounts for students who wish to use their financial aid for the purchase of textbooks and supplies.
-Visit the college store at daemen.bncollege.com or from the Daemen home page daemen.bncollege.com or from the Daemen home page under "student services."
+Visit the college store at daemen.bncollege.com or from the Daemen home page under "student services."